ga4gh/cat-vrs/schema/defs/vod/TherapeuticCollectionDescriptor.rst

 **Information Model**

-Some TherapeuticsCollectionDescriptor attributes are inherited from :ref:`Entity`.
+Some TherapeuticCollectionDescriptor attributes are inherited from :ref:`Entity`.

 .. list-table::
    :class: clean-wrap